-It is noteworthy that the overall accuracy measure, as presented in \cref{tab:preraw:accuracy,tab:preraw2:accuracy}, over-represents frequent classes.
+It is noteworthy that the overall accuracy measure, as presented in \cref{tab:preraw:accuracy,tab:preraw2:accuracy}, overrepresents frequent classes.
 Since the datasets used for this study show a heavily imbalanced class distribution, the accuracy of frequent classes dominates this metric.
 Nevertheless, it is an intuitive measure and a good representation of the example-wise accuracy, representative of the visual impression from observing a spatial map classification.
 To account for the less frequent classes, we also report Cohen's kappa metric \citep{cohen1960} in \cref{tab:preraw:kappa,tab:preraw2:kappa}.
-This is a correlation score that is frequently used in remote sensing and normalizes the classification scores by the probability of a random chance prediction based on empirical class frequencies.
-As a further measure of performance, we report the $f_1$ score, \ie the harmonic mean of precision and recall, for each class and average over all classes in \cref{tab:preraw:f1,tab:preraw2:f1}.
-By doing so, all classes get equally weighted disregarding the the number of samples per category.
-The class-mean $f_1$ scores are generally lower than accuracy and kappa, as we chose a large set of classes where some classes semantically overlap or only have few examples which make it difficult for a data-driven neural network to learn feature extraction and decision function.
+This is a correlation score that is frequently used in remote sensing and that normalizes the classification scores by the probability of a random chance prediction based on empirical class frequencies.
+As a further measure of performance, we report the $f_1$ score, \ie the harmonic mean of precision and recall, for each class and then average these over all classes in \cref{tab:preraw:f1,tab:preraw2:f1}.
+In doing this, we ensured that all classes get equally weighted, disregarding the number of samples per category.
+The class-mean $f_1$ scores are generally lower than accuracy and kappa, as we chose a large set of classes where some classes semantically overlap or have only a few examples, which makes it difficult for a data-driven neural network to learn feature extraction and decision function.
 Overall, we aimed at comparing different properties of the classification models.
 Hence, the overall accuracy reflects the classification accuracy per field parcel, while the $f_1$ score measures the accurate classification of all classes.